pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 ## Add the mole's holes

 Our next job is to add the mole.
 There are a few different ways we could do this.
-One way would be to have one Sprite per hole, with a different costume for whether the mole is hiding in the hole or popping its head up above ground.

-But we'll do it a different way.
-We'll have a sprite with a costume showing a row of mole-less holes.
+For this tutorial, we'll have a sprite with a costume showing a row of mole-less holes.
 We'll add three more costumes, one with the mole popping out of the left hole, one with the mole popping out of the centre hole, and one with the mole popping out of the right hole.
-By choosing different costumes, we can make it look like the mole is choosing different holes to pop out of.
+By making the sprite wear different costumes, we can make it look like the mole is choosing different holes to pop out of.

+(If you're wondering what other ways we could do this, have a look at the "Challenges" chapter at the end of this tutorial.)

-So what we'll do first is add the three empty holes that the mole will pop out of.
+So we'll start off by adding the three empty holes that the mole will pop out of.

 Add a Sprite for the mole, with a "three empty holes" costume.
 You